 For over a decade, thanks to the direction of Dr. Vara Neverow, Southern has hosted a regional literaure conference each spring.
 Beginning Spring 2019, this conference was re-named the annual "Literature and Social Justice Graduate Symposium" to foster dialogue with students, faculty, and visiting scholars about the social justice implications of English research, teaching, and writing.
 All students are encouraged to submit papers from their graduate courses for presentation at the symposium, regardless of whether the topic is social-justice related.
 A CFP (Call for Papers) will go out at the end of the fall semester, with a spring deadline for abstracts and proposals.
-To learn more, contact Dr. Joel Dodson at dodsonj2@southernct.edu or Shelley Stoehr-McCarthy at
+To learn more, contact Dr. Joel Dodson at dodsonj2@southernet.edu.